EvolveWork/EvolveWork-hugo/content/evolve/index.md

 + A larger training room
 + The balcony
 + The hallway between the two spaces (you can take a chair out there)

+NOTE: Sometimes our west-side downstairs neighbor plays his music loud.
+He said that if this disturbs anyone, feel free to come downstairs and tell him and he'll turn it down.

 ## Details